marcus-crane/utf9k/README.md

 ## Getting setup

-To get started, you'll want to install Hugo using one of the variety of [officially supported installation methods](https://gohugo.io/getting-started/installing/).
+To get started, you'll want to install Deno using one of the variety of [officially supported installation methods](https://github.com/lumeland/lume).

-You'll also need to have [npm](https://www.npmjs.com/get-npm) installed.

-I personally use [pnpm](https://pnpm.io/) as a package manager but npm works fine.

-Once you've got all of that set up, running `yarn start` will do everything required to start up a local server.
+Once you've got all of that set up, running `deno task serve` should do everything required to start up a local server.

 You should be able to access the development version of the site at http://localhost:1313

-## Layout

-Pages, posts and related images live in `content`

-HTML templates live in `layouts`

-A handful of static files live in `static` with most images living with their respective posts.

 ## Deployment

-Builds are executed using Github Actions with the resulting static output being deployed to [Cloudflare Pages](https://pages.cloudflare.com/).
+Builds are executed using Github Actions with the resulting static output being deployed to [Bunny Storage](https://bunny.net/storage/).

+From there, my site is replicated using [Bunny CDN](https://bunny.net/cdn/).

+I've used hosted services like Netlify and Cloudflare Pages in the past but I found that, surprisingly, their CDNs are not necessarily the fastest plus when you're not paying, you have no leverage during any inevitable outages.

-In short, pushes to `main` will update [utf9k.net](https://utf9k.net) automatically.
+Pushes to `main` will update [utf9k.net](https://utf9k.net) automatically although depending on what changes, I sometimes manually trigger a cache purge.

-All of the Pages setup is [configured via Terraform](https://github.com/marcus-crane/infrastructure/blob/main/cfpages-utf9k-net.tf).

 ## Using Act